Learn about free on-demand learning

 The best care starts with the best information

 Inclusion of an instrument in this website should not be interpreted as an endorsement of the instrument by the ACR/ARHP.
-Inclusion criteria which we initially used to select instruments for this website began with those instruments listed in Arthritis Care and Research Volume 49, Issue S5, 2003.
+Inclusion criteria which we initially used to select instruments for this website began with those instruments listed in Arthritis Care and Research Volume 63, Issue 11S, November 2011.

 Health: defined by the World Health Organization as "not merely the absence of disease or infirmity"3but as a concept that incorporates well-being or wellness in all areas of life (physical, mental, emotional, social, spiritual).
 Health, according to this definition, is a broad concept incorporating disease, illness, and wellness.
 When considered as a dimension of quality of life, health is best thought to fall under the purview of health care providers in order to provide a health care intervention.